thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 At this point, I hope that many of us can embrace our shared definition of a function--they are a sequence of instructions that achieve a specific task.

-__EXERCISE__: What are some other examples of functions you enounter in daily life?
+__EXERCISE__: What are some other examples of functions you encounter in daily life?

 ### Example Function